Characters are definitely the most important aspect of any story, for me.

 Your characters need to have understandable motivations.

-We all have flaws, and a character who comes across as “perfect” is not going to be popular with readers.
+We all have flaws, and a character who comes across as “perfect” isn’t going to be popular with readers.

 Who is supposed to relate to such a character?